NVIDIA/aistore/docs/cli/etl.md

 COMMANDS:
    init  Initialize ETL using a runtime spec or full Kubernetes Pod spec YAML file (local or remote).
+   DEPRECATED: Kubernetes Pod spec initialization will be removed in v5.1; use an ETL runtime spec instead.
    Examples:
      - 'ais etl init -f my-etl.yaml'                      deploy ETL from a local YAML file;
      - 'ais etl init -f https://example.com/etl.yaml'     deploy ETL from a remote YAML file;